-4.1 PM10
+5.1 PM10

-PM10 was measured at all eight (8) monitoring stations during FY 2018/19.
+PM10 was measured at all eight (8) monitoring stations during FY 2018/19; however, the PM10 data at Taplin was determined to be unreliable for FY 2018/19 has been omitted from this updated annual report

-4.1.1 Data Capture
+5.1.1 Data Capture

-Data capture rates for 1-hour average concentrations of PM{10} for each monitoring station in FY 2018/19 are detailed in due to access track accessibility for some time after heavy rainfall associated with Cyclone Veronica.
+Data capture rates for 1-hour average concentrations of PM{10} for each monitoring station in FY 2018/19 are detailed in Table 5-1.

-Table 4-1.
 All stations achieved an annual capture rate for PM{10} of greater than 85%.
 This meets the PHIC criterion of 75% data capture.
-The BoM, Kingsmill, Neptune, Richardson, South Hedland and Taplin sites all achieved quarterly capture rates greater than 83%, satisfying the PHIC criterion of 75% data capture.
+The BoM, Kingsmill, Neptune, Richardson and South Hedland sites all achieved quarterly capture rates greater than 83%, satisfying the PHIC criterion of 75% data capture.